SAP/styleguides/README.md

 can choose whether you want to adhere to it.
 This applies equally to in-house developers, partners, and customers.

-We believe that clean code comes from the heart, not from pressure.
+We believe that clean code comes from conviction, not from pressure.

 ## Continuous Release